minhtung0404/upload_file/README.md

 - Run `npm install`
 - Run `node index.js`
 - File will be saved and can be downloaded in the `files` folder
+- You can access to port `8080` to upload or download file